Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 - **Replacement of NullFlavor codes with SNOMED CT codes** - The zibs ValueSet often contain [Nullflavor](https://www.hl7.org/fhir/v3/NullFlavor/cs.html) codes to indicate that a particular concept value is _unknown_ or _other_ than one of the codes listed in the bound ValueSet.
 As a design principle, SNOMED CT is the preferred CodeSystem in use for the CBB and CBB profiles because this is the most adopted CodeSystem.
 Therefore every NullFlavor code is replaced with an equivalent SNOMED CT code.
 For example, the code UNK - Unknown (code by NullFlavor) is replaced by 261665006 - Unknown (code by SNOMED CT).

 #### Example instances
 - Most example instances are in Dutch.
-If the examples are used as a basis, there are translated into English.
+If the examples are used as a basis, they are translated into English.
 A custom script can convert coded display values if it can find them in a terminology service.

 ## Extensions<a name="Extensions"></a>
-Sometimes a concept cannot be implemented using the building blocks FHIR offers by default.
+Sometimes a concept cannot be implemented using elements that FHIR offers by default.
 In this case, an extension might be used to implement such a concept.
 Keep in mind that extensions are often seen as a burden for implementers:

 - If it is possible to model the concept (cleanly) without an extension, this is usually the preferred way.
 - If that's not possible, check if HL7 or other reliable standardization organizations provide an extension to implement the concept.